lrmunoz/time-convert/devlog/devlog.md

 * When time is frozen, setting another time in another box doesn't work
 * When clicking on a time, put caret at the end of the input field
+* Fix Pacific/Kiritimati not having a timezone name